B-Divyesh/GrahaOS/README.md

    This snapshot is compiled into a structured `.osm` file.
 Because the OS is being built from scratch, the snapshot architecture is fully customizable and lightweight.

 2. **External AI Interface via API**
    Once the snapshot is created, it is sent to an external AI system over a network interface (network drivers are currently under development).
-The AI does not run locally—this decision simplifies system design and adds a layer of abstraction and security.
+The AI does not run locally this decision simplifies system design and adds a layer of abstraction and security.

 3. **Action Planning via GCP**
    The AI reads the `.osm` file and uses a set of predefined tools to determine its response.
 These tools consist of: